Skip to content

 bivariate_quantiles module

-Solve for the dual weights then evaluate bivariate quantiles.
+Solve for the dual weights and evaluate bivariate quantiles.

 Parameters: